 As a society we have a challenge: a company has to provide a service for people, but it does not need to go into conflict with the environment.
 It should be guaranteeing the future for everyone on the planet.

 The earth loses 18.7 million acres of forests annually, equivalent to 27 soccer fields every minute, according to the World Wildlife Fund (WWF).

 Since I was a child, I've been concerned about environmental issues.
-In my City I was considered as one of the pioneers for raising awareness about recycling movements.
-I always tried to convert my choices in life to being sustainable and ethical: furniture was always a hard topic for me when it comes to sustainability.
+In my City, I was considered as one of the pioneers for raising awareness about recycling movements.
+I always tried to convert my choices in life to be sustainable and ethical: furniture was always a hard topic for me when it comes to sustainability.

 In collaboration with Copade Foundation: this is a project we have started right now in Guatemala about forestry use.

 Horizon 2020 in collaboration with the University of Barcelona and Madrid.
 This is an initiative to consider the reuse of agricultural residues from the citrus sector in Spain, Italy and Malta (This project is still pending approval)

 Within the next six months, we're going to receive around one thousand children from different schools to help out with our industrial installations.
 This will help to raise awareness about being respectful of the environment.

 Our philosophy is about producing solid wood products whilst we respect the environment and help the ecosystem with self-regeneration through small actions.
 We also encourage rural employment in the areas where we extract the wood.

 Find out more about Sintala Design at these links:

 Website: Sintala Design